libp2p/specs/protocol-select/README.md

 remote list, as follows:

-1. All protocols that aren't supported by both endpoints are removed from the clients' list of protocols.
+1. All protocols that aren't supported by both endpoints are removed from the dialer's list of protocols.

-2. The protocol chosen is the first protocol of the client's list.
+2. The protocol chosen is the first protocol of the dialer's list.

 If there is no overlap between the two lists, the two endpoints can not communicate and thus both endpoints MUST close the connection or stream.